 New technologies are helping ensure that every fibre of resource is utilised and efficiencies can support opportunities in log peeling, veneer production, and Engineered Wood Products (EWP) including expanding LVL production or alternative cross laminate timber (CLT) manufacturing.

-The region clearly benefits from its natural beauty, landscapes and proximity to the Perth market.
-Quality events are also strong triggers for regional visitation which is supported by trails, food, cultural enrichment and visitors seeking positive/wellness experiences.
-There are significant opportunities for Aboriginal cultural tourism, building on existing attractions, while new trails, improvements to the existing trails and world class cycling tracks add to the region’s emotional drivers.
+The region clearly benefits from its natural beauty, amazing landscapes and proximity to the Perth intra-state market.
+Quality events are also strong triggers for regional visitation which is supported by trails, food and beverage, cultural enrichment and visitors seeking positive/wellness experiences.

 Changes in consumer behaviour has seen some change and has shaped CBDs in recent years.
 However, Local Governments have responded and there has been significant investment in Busselton and Eaton.